You are here

 Professional Development of Practitioners at Youth-Serving Agencies

 The NYC Department of Youth and Community Development (DYCD) has partnered with the JFK, Jr. Institute to build the capacity of youth-serving agencies by investing in the higher education of their staff.
 The Institute’s DYCD Scholars program provides scholarships and professional development to leaders in the youth field who are enrolled across CUNY.
-The Institute also led in the development of a Master of Arts in Youth Studies at CUNY SPS.
-The degree will equip students with the knowledge and skills they need to design, run, research, and work effectively in youth settings.
-For more information about DYCD Scholars or Youth Studies, please contact Carrie Shockley.
+The 2019 DYCD Scholars applications for staff and directors are now available.
+For more information about DYCD Scholars, please contact Carrie Shockley, firstname.lastname@example.org.

 Access to Postsecondary Programs for Youth with Intellectual Disabilities